efreakiel/reddit2json/README.md

 Here are some example calls:

-> To simply pull the data from Reddit without translating just run python reddit2json.py
+> To simply pull the data from Reddit and send to chat without translating just run python reddit2json.py

 1. To process Reddit posts using the `translate` method: